VisIt

-VisIt is an open-source interactive parallel visualization and graphical analysis tool for viewing scientific data.
-It can be used to visualize scalar and vector fields defined on 2D and 3D structured and unstructured meshes.
-VisIt was designed to handle very large data set sizes in the terascale range and yet can also handle small data sets in the kilobyte range.
+VisIt is an open-source, interactive parallel visualization, and graphical analysis tool designed for viewing scientific data.
+It can visualize scalar and vector fields on 2D and 3D structured and unstructured meshes.

 History

 VisIt was developed by the Department of Energy (DOE) Advanced Simulation and Computing Initiative (ASCI) to visualize and analyze the results of terascale simulations.
-It was developed as a framework for adding custom capabilities and rapidly deploying new visualization technologies.
-After an initial prototype effort, work on VisIt began in the summer of 2000, and the initial version of VisIt was released in the fall of 2002.
-Although the primary driving force behind the development of VisIt was for visualizing extremely large data, it is also well suited for visualizing data from typical simulations on desktop systems.
-Because of its applicability beyond visualizing terascale data, VisIt is made freely available.
-In 2005 it won an R&D 100 Award.
+It was conceived as a framework for adding custom capabilities and rapidly deploying new visualization technologies.
+After an initial prototype effort, work on VisIt began in the summer of 2000, with the initial version released in the fall of 2002.

-VisIt is now supported by the DOE's SciDAC (Scientific Discovery Through Advanced Computing) program to assist with analysis and visualization of the large datasets generated by open scientific computing.
-As such, it is now developed in part by many organizations, including Oak Ridge National Laboratory, Lawrence Berkeley National Laboratory, and the University of California, Davis, among others.
-Since VisIt is open source and released under the BSD license, many others have made contributions as well.
+VisIt is supported by the DOE's SciDAC (Scientific Discovery Through Advanced Computing) program to assist with the analysis and visualization of large datasets generated by open scientific computing.
+It is developed in collaboration with multiple organizations, including Oak Ridge National Laboratory, Lawrence Berkeley National Laboratory, and the University of California, Davis.
+Being open-source and released under the BSD license, VisIt has received contributions from various other developers.